sundriftproductions/better-brenda/README.md

 * **Instance types have been updated:** c1.xlarge is removed because I never found it useful and it always cost way more than the c3 instances. c3.4xlarge was added because I needed more computing power.

-* **Additional options for stopping the render farm and clearing out frames:** Under "Canceling and resetting your farm", instead of having to always enter the combination r, Enter, s, Enter, c, Enter, e, Enter to reset the work queue, stop all running instances, cancel pending spot requests, and empty frame/project buckets, there is a new option to do all of these at once.
+* **Additional options for stopping the render farm and clearing out frames:** Under `Canceling and resetting your farm`, instead of having to always enter the combination r, Enter, s, Enter, c, Enter, e, Enter to reset the work queue, stop all running instances, cancel pending spot requests, and empty frame/project buckets, there is a new option to do all of these at once.
 There is also an option which omits the final step of emptying the frame/project buckets.

-* **Additional options for selecting a frame range:** Under Setting up your farm -> Frames, the menu has two new options:
+* **Additional options for selecting a frame range:** `Under Setting up your farm -> Frames`, the menu has two new options:

 ```
 r = Use (and set) frame range
 u = Use (and select) a frame list file (a text file containing a list of specific frames to render)
 ```

-"Use (and set) frame range" works as setting a frame range worked in the original application, where you pick a start and end frame and Brenda will render everything between those two frame numbers (inclusive).
+`Use (and set) frame range` works as setting a frame range worked in the original application, where you pick a start and end frame and Brenda will render everything between those two frame numbers (inclusive).

-"Use (and select) a frame list file (a text file containing a list of specific frames to render)" means exactly what it says.
+`Use (and select) a frame list file (a text file containing a list of specific frames to render)` means exactly what it says.
 If you only want to render a set of non-contiguous frames, you can create a text file that contains a list of them and then upload that file to the application.
 This is helpful if you have a handful of non-contiguous frames that need to get rendered or if you're trying to simulate something like timelapse photography or have unusual requirements for which frames need to be rendered.

 The framelist text file should contain one line of text with each frame number separated by a comma and no spaces.
 Here is an example: